-Of companies check social-media profiles before extending job offer. careers/articles/2017-05-05/how-headhunters-use-linkedin-to-find- companies-look-at-job-candidates-facebook-or-linkedin-profile-beforeextending-job-offer-301016749.html EXEC SUMMARY Six tips for optimizing your LinkedIn profile Tip 1 Show Your Job Status This may sound obvious, but some people are scared of appearing "desperate", so the leave their prior job status on their profile, even if they're no longer employed.
+95% Of recruiters report using LinkedIn to recruit and screen applicants.
+67% Of companies check social-media profiles before extending job offer.
+EXEC SUMMARY profile to get hired Six tips for optimizing your Tip 1 Show Your Job Status This may sound obvious, but some people are scared of appearing "desperate", so the leave their prior job on their LinkedIn, even if they're no longer employed.
 By leaving your old job, you're only limiting the amount of recruiters who are likely to naturally stumble along your profile while searching.
-Tip 3 Describe Prior Jobs When filling in the section regarding prior jobs, some people are tempted to leave job descriptions empty.
+Describe Prior Jobs When filling in the section regarding prior jobs, some people are tempted to leave job descriptions empty.
 However, a short but informative job description can spark a recruiter's interest, resulting in a connection request.
-Recruiters are oftentimes searching for candidates based on "keywords" in their profile.
-So more words = more exposure. Гір 5 Connect With Execs This is a great tip even if you're only "passively" in the job market.
-Type "recruiter" in the search bar on the top of the LinkedIn website, and send out some connection requests.
-You'll oftentimes find that recruiters will approach you with opportunities at a later date.
-Tip 2 Write a Quick Bio/Intro While oftentimes embarrassing (aka cringy) to write your own bio on LinkedIn, it shows an extra level of professionalism.
+Recruiters are also oftentimes searching for pros based on "keywords" in their profile.
+Connect With Recruiters This is a great tip even if you're only "passively" in the job market.
+Type "recruiter" in the search bar on the top of the LinkedIn website.and send out some connection requests.
+You'll oftentimes find that recruiters will come to you with opportunities later one.
+Write a Quick Bio/Intro While oftentimes embarrassing (aka cringy) to write your own bio on LinkedIn, it shows an extra level of professionalism.
 Are you the type of person who goes above-and-beyond to make sure your profiles are complete and up-to-date?
-A short bio of 3 to 4 sentences will convey that to recruiters.
-Tip 4 Include Data/Stories In general, recruiters are looking for data and specific projects that may be applicable to jobs they're filling. - Did you work on any projects that created X% business impact? - Did you work with any big companies or big budgets? - Are there any one-sentence stories you can share about your job?
-Tip 6 Get a Great Profile Photo The #1 thing recruiters look at on your profile is A) your profile photo and B) your prior experience.
+A short bio of 3 to 4 sentences will convey that to recreuiters.
+Include Data/Stories In general, recruiters are looking for data and specific projects that may be applicable to jobs they're filling. - Did you work on any projects that created X% business impact? - Did you work with any big companies or big budgets? - Are there any one-sentence stories you can share about your iob?
+Get a Great Profile Photo

+The #1 thing recruiters look at on your profile is A) your profile photo and B) your prior experience.
 You would never show up to a job interview or sales call in shabby poor-fitting clothing or covered in dirt, so why use a grainy low-quality headshot online?
 Your first impression is everything.